Tips to help you

 Aside from the buffet and the MDR, there are always other places to eat.
 Some ships don’t have certain places.
 You have to check to see if your ship has a certain restaurant you want.

 Unless your cabin is on the Riviera Deck and you want to go to the Sky Deck, take the stairs.
 You don’t realize how much you eat on the cruise.
 The elevators can be slow and the stairs can be quicker.
 Plus it will help combat those cruise calories.

-Also remember not to use your phone in ports unless you have an International Roaming plan through your carrier.
+Also remember not to use your phone in ports unless you have an International Roaming Plan through your carrier.
 You can make calls in Puerto Rico however with no International Roaming.
 At least with Verizon.
 When using Wi-Fi in ports, I highly recommend using a VPN to do anything as your data/passwords can easily be compromised.